AssetWatch

 Seed Round in 2021

-Coho Therapeutics, Inc. is a biotechnology company based in San Diego, California, founded in 2019 by Bruce Clurman and Jayson Punwani.
-The company specializes in developing molecular glue therapeutics aimed at protein degradation, which is a novel approach to treating conditions such as cancer, neurodegeneration, and other serious diseases.
-By leveraging this innovative technology, Coho Therapeutics seeks to create medicines that can effectively prevent and combat various life-threatening illnesses, contributing to advancements in healthcare.
+Coho Therapeutics, Inc. is a biotechnology company founded in 2019 and headquartered in San Diego, California.
+The company specializes in developing molecular glue therapeutics aimed at degrading proteins associated with cancer, neurodegeneration, and other serious diseases.
+By focusing on this innovative approach, Coho Therapeutics seeks to create new classes of medicines that enable healthcare professionals to prevent and treat various lethal conditions.

 Atsena Therapeutics